mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 Group gBathroom "Bathroom" <icon> (gFirstFloor) ["Bathroom"]
 ```

 In this setup, the bathroom is a part of the first floor, and events in the bathroom propagate to the first floor level.
+So an event in the bathroom that sets the bathroom to occupied is also propatgated to the First Floor reseting its occupancy timer.
+Only events that set a location to occupied  or that update that locations occupancy timer, are used to reset the parent location occpuancy timer.
+A vacancy event in a location does not change the occpuancy status of a parent location.

 ### Custom Automation and Extended Functionality

-The Occupancy Manager module allows for custom automation based on occupancy states.
+The Occupancy Manager module allows for custom automation based on occupancy states without the need to write rules.

-#### Creating Custom Automation Rules:
+#### Creating Automation from Occupancy Status:

-1. Use Occupancy States: Develop rules that trigger based on the occupancy status of locations.
-2. Integrate with OpenHAB Rules Engine: Leverage OpenHAB's rules engine to create complex automation scenarios.

-**Example:** A rule might turn on hallway lights when the bathroom is occupied during night hours.
+The module allows for basic automation of items based on occupancystatus without the need to write rules.
+More complex automations require using the Occupancy Item for that location to write more complex rules

 ### Example Configuration Scenarios